August 14, 2017 – Now shipping the new generation of WebMux Network Traffic Manager

 Migrating from Lync Server or have new project plans?
 Updated WebMux firmware is ready to load balance Skype for Business Server 2015 with new setup & configuration wizard – fast and easy deployment!

 March 26, 2015 – Global IT Networks Becomes Authorized Distributor

-Global IT Networks in UK and India becomes AVANU’s distributor for WebMux load balancing solution servicing IT resellers in Europe, India, Africa, and parts of the Middle East
+Global IT Networks in UK and India becomes AVANU’s distributor for WebMux Network load balancing methods solution servicing IT resellers in Europe, India, Africa, and parts of the Middle East

 January 1, 2015 – Up to US5,000.00 trade-in credit (US Only, Limited Time)